 It may even appear on your phone.

-The post "When This Dude Looks Up From His Phone I Have Something To Show Him" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2014/05/look-up-from-his-phone/) on May 8, 2014.
+The post "When This Dude Looks Up From His Phone I Have Something To Show Him" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/05/look-up-from-his-phone/) on May 8, 2014.